Elementary School Handbooks

 Assemblies

 Assemblies are an integral part of each student’s educational program.
 The Building Leadership Team presents a number of assemblies throughout the year.
-On occasion, individual classes also prepare and present performances that are viewed by appropriate grade levels and parents/guardians(if applicable).
-Due to space and trying to accommodate all of our families, school age siblings of performers will not be permitted to attend family performances unless their particular class is attending.
+On occasion, individual classes also prepare and present performances that are viewed by appropriate grade levels and parents/guardians (if applicable).
+Due to space and trying to accommodate all of our families, school-age siblings of performers will not be permitted to attend family performances unless their particular class is attending.
 Our students will all be given an opportunity to see these performances at a different time.

-Please park only in the parking lot across the creek.
+Please park in the parking lot across the creek.
 Overflow parking is located at St. Matthew’s Church.

 Behavior